yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Repeat the process for the other two **phases**.
 The last **phase** of the day is typically reserved for the [**Make Camp**](#make-camp) action (see [**Sleep**](#sleep) below).

 ### Sleep
-- A travelling character usually requires 6-8 hours of sleep.
-A character can only skip sleep _once_ before needing to rest fully again the next day.
+- Characters typically need to sleep each day.
+Anything beyond a minor interruption can negate or cancel the benefits of sleep.
-- If the party skips the **Make Camp** action, they each add one **Fatigue** to their inventory, are _deprived_, and do not gain any benefits of sleep.
+- If the party skips the **Make Camp** action, they each add one **Fatigue** to their inventory, are _deprived_.
+- Party members can skip sleeping _once_ before needing to rest fully again the next day.
 - The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!

 ## Difficulty